redabenhyma/theodo-stack-generator/README.md

 # Theodo stack generator

-This generator scripts everything you need to start a project.
+This generator scripts everything you need to start a React-Redux project with either no backend, API Platform (Symfony) or Loopback (nodejs)

 Choose a server between:

+- No server at all.
+You just want an awesome frontend.

 - [Api platform](https://api-platform.com/) with:
   - Ansible provisioning for: